Jason Hummel and Alex Kollar, March 9-12, 2021

 With the help of the ‘of course you’re right’ GPS, we made our way to the actual summit.
 Bruised dignity aside, the slow shuffle around the summit towers brought me back to the present.
 A distracted mind could, say, be unknowingly walking the plank, since cliffs abounded above and below, appearing in and out of the fog like ghouls.

 All day (even with evidence to the contrary) our expectation was that the sun would grace us with her light.
 Instead reality provided a face full of graupel and the omnipresent buzzing of metal that comes with a charged atmosphere.
 A sure sign that it’s time to not be standing on the highest point around.
 Even so, I yelled to Alex, “Look at those beautiful lakes and how about that Lynch Glacier?
 What a view!”
-We laughed and retreated to a small pass just above the aforementioned glacier and from there dropped toward Pea Soup Lake, which at .56 miles across was in 1963, mostly covered by a glacier (and prior to that entirely covered by the Lynch glacier.
+We laughed and retreated to a small pass just above the aforementioned glacier and from there dropped toward Pea Soup Lake, which at .56 miles across today, was in 1963, by-in-large a glacier (and only a few years prior to 1963 there was no lake at all as it was entirely covered by the Lynch glacier.
 See image below).

 The above photo is taken by Tom Lyon in 1963.
 It shows the Lynch Glacier over Pea Soup Lake.
 On the right top is an image from the same perspective.
 The final image shows melting ice in Pea Soup Lake.
 Tom Likely named this still unofficially named lake for the 'then' color of its water.

 Like two sea captains, we piloted our skis through the fog and somehow remained standing.
-By the time we arrived at the lake, I canonized the moment by saying to Alex, “How appropriate to arrive at Pea Soup lake in a pea soup fog.”
+By the time we arrived at Pea Soup Lake, I canonized the moment by saying to Alex, “How appropriate to arrive at Pea Soup lake in a pea soup fog.”
+In the wind and snow I couldn’t tell if he laughed or groaned.

 Midway across the Pea Soup Lake, fog retreated and revealed our descent tracks.
 They were as if two children were given a white wall and markers to scribble with.
-Alex quelled my embarrassment over our ski signatures when he assured me, “The snow will cover them by morning.”
+Alex quelled my embarrassment over our ski signatures when he assured me that “The snow will cover them by morning.”

-We pitched camp at the outlet of Pea Soup Lake, falling asleep to the patter of more graupel and the thunder of water we couldn’t reach beneath the ice.
-In the night, clouds scattered like so much smoke and revealed stars and, invariably, our ski tracks.
+As quickly as we could, we pitched camp at the outlet of Pea Soup Lake, soon falling asleep to the patter of more graupel and the thunder gurgle of water we couldn’t reach encapsulated beneath the ice.

 March 10: Pea Soup Lake to Pea Soup Lake to Iron Cap Pass, Mt Hinman Summit